petarturukalo/micro-guitar-tuner/test/README.md

 section in the top-level README for more info).

-Xtics are spaced at `plot.c:XTICS_INCR` Hz: to see more accurately the frequency of a peak, open the svg plot file in a browser (TODO test which browsers work) and then left click the mouse to bring up the coordinate that the cursor is currently over, as in the following image.
+Xtics are spaced at `plot.c:XTICS_INCR` Hz: to see more accurately the frequency of a peak, open the svg plot file in a browser and then left click the mouse to bring up the coordinate that the cursor is currently over, as in the following image.

 	TODO show image of G3 with coordinate over fundamental frequency peak